kgrzybek/modular-monolith-with-ddd/README.md

 **Note:** Some people say that processing a command should not return a result.
 This is an understandable approach but sometimes impractical, especially when you want to immediately return the ID of a newly created resource.
 Sometimes the boundary between Command and Query is blurry.
 One example is ``AuthenticateCommand`` - it returns a token but it is not a query because it has a side effect.

-### 3.4 Module Requests Processing CQRS
+### 3.4 Module Requests Processing via CQRS

-Commands and Queries processing is separated applying architectural style/pattern [Command Query Responsibility Segregation (CQRS)](https://docs.microsoft.com/pl-pl/azure/architecture/patterns/cqrs).
+Processing of Commands and Queries is separated by applying the architectural style/pattern [Command Query Responsibility Segregation (CQRS)](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs).

 ![](docs/Images/CQRS.jpg)